wp-plugins/scrapeazon/readme.txt

 * Your site's HTTP client (cURL or fopen wrappers) was not able to connect to the Amazon API.
 * Your site has sent too many requests per second to the Amazon Product Advertising API and Amazon has throttled your access.
 * Your site caches the pages that display reviews for an extended period of time (longer than 24 hours).
+* Your site's server date, time, or time zone are not properly configured.

 If you know that reviews exist for the product you specified, ensure that the ASIN/ISBN-10 you provided in the shortcode is correct.
 Also, ensure that you are not viewing a previously cached version of your page that does not contain the shortcode.